GabeStah/gremlin-chaos-monkey/advanced-tips/index.md

 ### Configure Kubectl

-The [CloudFormation Spinnaker Stack](#setup-the-cloudformation-spinnaker-stack) setup step needs to be complete before proceeding.
+- **Prerequisite**: Make sure you've gone through the [Deploying a Spinnaker Stack with Kubernetes][#spinnaker-stack-with-kubernetes] section.

 With everything setup you can now edit the `kubectl` configuration files, which will inform `kubectl` how to connect to your Kubernetes/EKS cluster.

 1. Copy and paste the following into the `~/.kube/config` file.